Fiserv/tenant-onboarding/README.md

 The program will do a few things for the user.

-1. Create a github team (-t)
+1. Create a github team (-t) -- Abhishek
-2. Create a github repo from the sample repo using the supplied name (-r)
+2. Create a github repo from the sample repo using the supplied name (-r) -- Abhishek
-3. Setup the github webooks
+3. Setup the github webooks -- Abhishek
 4. Setup branch protections
-5. Add the devstudio and tenant github teams to the repo
+5. Add the devstudio and tenant github teams to the repo -- Abhishek
 6. Update the basic files to have the proper names
-7. Generate the necessary DB snippets needed (-d)
+7. Generate the necessary DB snippets needed (-d)  -- Tania
-8. (delete coming later...)
+8. (delete coming later...) -- Tania
-9. (integrate with Gitlab to commit DB changes)
+9. (integrate with Gitlab to commit DB changes) -- Tania

 ## How to build